An overview of Azure SQL Database and SQL Managed Instance security capabilities

 Controlling access with firewall rules does not apply to SQL Managed Instance.
 For more information about the networking configuration needed, see Connecting to a managed instance

 Managing databases and servers within Azure is controlled by your portal user account's role assignments.
-For more information on this article, see Role-based access control in the Azure portal.
+For more information on this article, see Azure role-based access control in the Azure portal.

 Authentication is the process of proving the user is who they claim to be.
 Azure SQL Database and SQL Managed Instance support two types of authentication: